Azure-Samples/Hybrid-Storage-Go-Dataplane/README.md

     export AZS_CLIENT_SECRET={your client secret}
     export AZS_CERT_PATH={your service principal certificate path}
     export AZS_SUBSCRIPTION_ID={your subscription id}
-    export AZS_STORAGE_ENDPOINT_SUFFIX={your storage endpoint suffix}
     export AZS_LOCATION={your resource location}
-    export AZS_BLOB_FILE_NAME={name of the file you want to upload to your container}
+    export AZS_BLOB_FILE_NAME={name of the file you want to upload to your container, ex: testuploadfile.log}
-    export AZS_FILE_ADDRESS={address of the file you want to upload to your container}
+    export AZS_FILE_ADDRESS={address of the file you want to upload to your container, ex: c:\testuploadgile.log}

     ```

-7. Note that in order to run this sample on ADFS environments, use `tenantId` as the value of AZS_TENANT_ID environment variable.
+8. Note that in order to run this sample on ADFS environments, use `tenantId` as the value of AZS_TENANT_ID environment variable.

-8. Run the sample.
+9. Run the sample.

     ```
     go run app.go